Brella Falcon Fraud

 This service monitors Lee County Bank debit card transactions for suspected fraud, based on current fraud trends.
-Shazam Fraud staff may contact you to verify transactions, if they suspect fraud on your debit card.
+Brella Fraud staff may contact you to verify transactions, if they suspect fraud on your debit card.
 These calls will come from 866-508-2693.
-We recommend saving this phone number as "Shazam Fraud" so you know they are the ones calling.
-Callers from Shazam Fraud will ask you to verify whether you authorized specific transactions.
+We recommend saving this phone number as "Brella Fraud" so you know they are the ones calling.
+Callers from Brella Fraud will ask you to verify whether you authorized specific transactions.
 They will not ask for your full card number, PIN, account number, or any other confidential information.

-Cardholders can monitor their own transactions also using Shazam Bolt$.
+Cardholders can monitor their own transactions also using Brella.
 Text and/or email alerts and blocks may be set up for transactions meeting certain criteria.
-Cardholders may also turn their card off temporarily and then back on when needed using Shazam Bolt$.
+Cardholders may also turn their card off temporarily and then back on when needed using Brella.
 Click here for more information.

 Tips and Definitions